natalieagus/50005/docs/OS/02-os-roles.md

 This forces the CPU to **transfer** control to the **interrupt handler**.
 This switch the currently running user-program to enter the <span style="color:#f77729;"><b>kernel mode</b></span>.
 The interrupt handler will do the following routine:

 1. **<span style="color:#f7007f;"><b>Save</b></span> the register states** first (the interrupted program instruction) into the process table
-2. And then transferring control to the appropriate interrupt service routine — depending on the device controller that made the request.
+2. And then transferring control to the appropriate interrupt service routine, depending on the device controller that made the request.

 ### Vectored Interrupt System